syncfusion-content/windowsforms-docs/WindowsForms/TabControlAdv/Interactive-Features.md

 ## Scroll Settings

-This section discusses about the Scrolling properties available for the TabControlAdv.
+This section discusses about the Scrolling properties available in the TabControlAdv.

 ### ScrollButton

-TabControlAdv has the ability to add ScrollButtons on the TabPanel when the number of Tab items increase.
+TabControlAdv has the ability to add ScrollButtons on the TabPanel when the number of tab items increase.
 These ScrollButtons allows the user to navigate through the TabPages in the front and back.
-For this, the **ShowScroll** property of the TabControlAdv must be set.
+For this, the `ShowScroll` property of the TabControlAdv must be set.

 <table>
 <tr>